ranjit002/ranjit002.github.io/_posts/2025-06-26-Intro-to-ML.md

 ## **Stochastic gradient descent**

-In the perceptron algorithm we used [updates](https://www.notion.so/Machine-Learning-ff5c393511054d4eb253d9b52ae9f6df?pvs=21) that required us to iterate over the entire training set.
+In the [perceptron](#perceptron) algorithm we used that required us to iterate over the entire training set.
 This can be very computationally expensive if our training set consists of a very large number of datapoints.
 Stochastic gradient descent (SGD) trains the model using single data points at a time.

 This boils down to replacing the updates to: